Three strategic layers to vendor relationship management reviews

 - Review progress on cost control measures and overall performance concerns or successes

 Typically, the relationship owner will complete a 3-5 component assessment of the relationship multiple times per year.
 This quarterly report card for the vendor is a place to document comments and incremental progress and changes.
-Feedback for these operational reviews contribute to a more complete and accurate formal annual relationship review.
+Feedback for these operational reviews contributes to a more complete and accurate formal annual relationship review.
 Performing this level of review is critical throughout the entire vendor relationship until the termination of the contract.

-Second Layer: Annual Relationship Review
+Annual Relationship Review

-With a cake, this layer is the berry or chocolate flavor—the components of the confection that really help define the nature of the dessert.
-Similarly, these annual assessments of the vendor relationship focus on overall satisfaction with the vendor as well as whether the manager wants to continue the relationship.
+These annual assessments of the vendor relationship focus on overall satisfaction with the vendor as well as whether the manager wants to continue the relationship.
 This formal review tends to include:

 - Evaluation of incidents